-- Protocols for cleaning clubhouse facilities should be in place prior to opening and during operating hours. - Access to the clubhouse should be restricted and use should be in line with government guidance. - Toilets must be open for use and the club must adhere to strict cleaning protocols and utmost care must take place when using the toilet facilities. - A sanitation procedure for the club/venue and its facilities must be in place between use/bookings. - Children who are playing cricket can be dropped to games. - The COVID-19 Safety Officer or a representative of the COVID-19 Safety Committee (or an appropriately trained club representative responsible for adherence to these protocols) must be on-site during the hours that the outdoor facilities are open for use. - Club/venue bars that are open must operate within the government guidelines for hospitality.
+- Protocols for cleaning clubhouse facilities should be in place prior to opening and during operating hours. - Access to the clubhouse should be restricted and use should be in line with government guidance. - It is recommended that changing rooms remain closed to users. - Toilets must be open for use and the club must adhere to strict cleaning protocols and utmost care must take place when using the toilet facilities. - A sanitation procedure for the club/venue and its facilities must be in place between use/bookings. - Children who are playing cricket can be dropped to games. - Children who are spectators should always be supervised by a parent/guardian. - The COVID-19 Safety Officer or a representative of the COVID-19 Safety Committee (or an appropriately trained club representative responsible for adherence to these protocols) must be on-site during the hours that the outdoor facilities are open for use. - Closed signs should be displayed when facilities are not open (including where a club/venue does not wish to or is not ready to reopen) to deter use by general public, particularly where there is open access. - Club/venue bars that are open must operate within the government guidelines for hospitality.